camunda/camunda-docs/docs/components/console/introduction-to-console.md

 ---
 id: introduction-to-console
-title: Introduction to Camunda Platform Console
+title: Introduction to Camunda Console
 ---

-Camunda Platform Console is the management application for the included products.
+Camunda Console is the management application for the included products.

-Using Camunda Platform Console, you can do the folllowing:
+Using Camunda Console, you can do the following:

 - [Create](./manage-clusters/create-cluster.md) and [delete](./manage-clusters/delete-cluster.md) clusters.
 - [Manage API clients](./manage-clusters/manage-api-clients.md) to interact with [Zeebe](/components/zeebe/zeebe-overview.md) and [Tasklist](/components/tasklist/introduction-to-tasklist.md).